 The central element of an immune signature is the change in the quantity or state of a biological "unit", in response to an immune exposure.
 The units whose changes are measured are called the response components.
 In this project we are most concerned with changes in the expression of genes, in the abundance of proteins, and in the frequency or activation state of certain blood immune cell types.
 We may also, with lesser priority, capture changes in the level of metabolites, or of enrichment of gene expression in predefined pathways.
 Technologies typically employed in these measurements are RNA-seq for gene expression, flow cytometry or mass cytometry (CyTOF) for characterizing proteins expressed by immune cells, and CITE-seq for combined gene and protein expression at the single cell level.

 For convenience, curators can aggregate into one immune signature multiple response components, e.g., all the genes that are found to be up- or down-regulated in a comparison.
 Please note, for downstream analysis of gene expression signatures, it is desirable to report up- and down-regulated genes separately.
 For this reason, we capture the two different response directions as distinct immune signatures, using separate rows in the annotation sheet.
+There is also an option to report the change in gene expression in a directionless manner, by specifying "differentially expressed".
+It is advised that this option is only used when the actual direction of change ("up" or "down") cannot be readily inferred from the information in the manuscript.

 Below are examples of response components from (1) gene expression, and (2) cell type abundance signatures (copied from the annotation spreadsheet):